Get answers here.

 Do I really need to mark up my pole with permanent marker?

 Not really.
 I’ve found I can get it aligned about as well just by eyeballing it when I’m careful and take my time lining it up.
 And if you don’t get it on the first try, just peel the sticker off and try again.
 Easy!
 But if it’s aesthetics you’re concerned with, note that even “permanent” marker will easily wipe clean from a smooth pole shaft with a little alcohol.
 That’s part of the reason your kit comes with two alcohol wipes!
 Just be sure to catch it before you install the protective sleeve if it’s important to you.

 How do I get the protective sleeve on?

 If you have a fixed-length pole, remove the pole basket.
 If you have an adjustable pole, remove the lower pole section(s).
 Then you can slide the sleeve up the pole from the bottom.
 If you can’t fit it over your adjustable pole’s locking mechanism, you can usually just slide the locking mechanism off.
-Just remember what its orientation is so you can slide it back on the same way.
+Check the get-it-on page for specific suggestions.